by ProcureDeskLast Updated : Jan-30-2019

 The other benefit of the policy is the ability to get consistent data due to the policy guidelines.

 Once you have the data, you can then mine it not only to identify policy violations but to also find opportunities to reduce cost by negotiating better rates with travel partners.
 For example hotels.

 We have covered Travel and Expense policy in another blog post.

-The next step in lowering operating cost is to implement a strategic cost control mechanism by authorizing purchasing approvals at the optimum level.
+The next step in lowering operating cost is to implement a strategic cost control mechanism by authorizing purchasing approvals at the optimum level through the purchasing process.

 Once you have approved the budget for the next year, it is not always that the Spending would have happened as per planned budgets.
 There are a lot of things that can happen

 • Some projects might not get kicked off on time which leads to unutilized budgets.